RETR0-OS/RETR0-OS/README.md

 Your AI buddy (that won't eat your RAM)
 - 🎶 Plays music, sets alarms, does math!
 - 🐍 Made with Python & SpaCy

 ---

-### 🏪 E-commerce Security Template (Django)
-Shop safely – modern e-comm with security baked in!

----

-### 🎨 DataCanvas – Paint Your Dataset!
-What if data science was as easy as MS Paint?
-- ✏️ Draw n-d datasets visually
-- 🏗️ Spring Boot + JS

----